matthewsot/ssi-live22/README.md

   `framework/trace.py:Trace.emit_`.
 - Support for symbolic values is rudimentary; it cannot tell that, e.g., `(x+y)==(y+x)`.
+- Functions with no definition are assumed to not make any change to global state.
+- Proper handling of scope: no distinction between declaration and reference, no hard scope boundary between function calls, improper scope handling if you jump into/out of scopes.

 On the positive side of things, the entire framework is self-contained and only about 1k lines of code, so it shouldn't be _terribly_ difficult to debug things